Table of Contents

 Practical Tips for Using Crushed Red Pepper Flakes

-- Sprinkle on top: Use them as a finishing touch on dishes like pizza, pasta, or avocado toast.
-The heat will develop as the dish warms up.
+- Sprinkle on top: Use as a finishing touch on pizza, pasta, or avocado toast for immediate heat development.

-- Pair wisely: They work well with bold flavors like garlic, olive oil, tomatoes, and cheese.
-Avoid pairing with delicate ingredients that could be overwhelmed.
+- Pair wisely: Complements bold flavors like garlic, olive oil, tomatoes, and cheese.
+Avoid delicate ingredients that may be overwhelmed.

-- Store properly: Keep them in an airtight container away from light and moisture to maintain potency and flavor.
+- Store properly: Keep in an airtight container away from light and moisture to preserve potency for up to 2-3 years.

 Buying Guide: How to Choose the Right Crushed Red Pepper Flakes